 When will work take place?

-- Our team will set up a work site to store materials and equipment needed for the project
+- Our team set up a work site to store materials and equipment needed for the project

 - A new footbridge will be built next to the existing bridge